Mahakatha

 Dawn Invocation

-Chant one complete round at sunrise (Brahma Muhurta, 4-6 AM) to invoke Durga's protective energy for the day ahead.
+Chant one complete round at sunrise (Brahma Muhurta, (pre-dawn)) to invoke Durga's protective energy for the day ahead.
 This timing aligns with natural prana flow and prepares your mind for clarity and courage.

 Meditation Focus